Professor Michael Rossington

-I joined Newcastle University in 1993.
-I was appointed to a Personal Chair in 2014.
+I joined Newcastle University in 1993 and was appointed to a Personal Chair in 2014.

 Roles and responsibilities

-Academic Director (Newcastle University), Northern Bridge Doctoral Training Partnership.
+Consortium Director and Academic Director (Newcastle University), AHRC Northern Bridge Doctoral Training Partnership.

 Lecturer in Literature, The Open University (1988-92)

-I welcome inquiries from outstanding applicants who wish to pursue master's or doctoral research in any area of my expertise.
+I've been sole or main supervisor to 11 PhDs.
+I'm currently supervising a PhD on Percy Shelley's Italian.
+I welcome inquiries from applicants who wish to pursue master's or doctoral research in any area of my interests.